redconfetti/com.redconfetti/_posts/2010-04-23-the-church-cover-disarm-by-the-smashing-pumpkins.md

 - music
 ---

-For those out there that are familiar with the song [Under the Milky Way](https://www.youtube.com/watch?v=pWxJEIz7sSA) by The Church, which is definitely one of the highlights of the Donnie Darko soundtrack (that's how I became aware of the track), I recently discovered that the same band recently covered 'Disarm' by The Smashing Pumpkins.
+For those out there that are familiar with the song [Under the Milky Way][] by The Church, which is definitely one of the highlights of the Donnie Darko soundtrack (that's how I became aware of the track), I recently discovered that the same band recently covered 'Disarm' by The Smashing Pumpkins.

+[Under the Milky Way]: https://www.youtube.com/watch?v=pWxJEIz7sSA

 <iframe width="560" height="315" src="https://www.youtube.com/embed/9njDlY5MOxc" frameborder="0" allowfullscreen></iframe>